jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 <a href="#"><img alt="Setting and showing environmental variables in command prompt" src="/assets/img/Temporary-Environmental-Variables-Command-Prompt.gif"/></a>

-In **Command Prompt**, you can set and show envrionmental variables with the following syntax -
+You can set and show envrionmental variables with the following syntax -

+Command Prompt
 ```cmd
 ::Set the environmental variables -
 set user=jonny